Bryan Erikson, Head Coach, General Manager

-Bryan Erikson is an Asst.
-Coach and General Manager of the Northeast Generals and has over 18 years of coaching experience.
+Bryan Erikson is the Head Coach and General Manager of the Northeast Generals and has over 20 years of coaching experience.

 Coach Erikson’s experiences include:

 - Head Coach – Wareham High School Varsity Hockey

 - Head Coach – Hockey Night in Boston

 - Head Coach – Boston Junior Terriers U18 Tier 1, Bantam & Squirt levels